Zheng321/Deep-Reinforcement-Learning-for-Cost-Effective-Medical-Diagnosis/README.md

 - train.py: example training script
 - meta_train.py: example tuning script

-Please contact <zhengy@princeton.edu> if you have any questions.
+Please contact <zhengy@princeton.edu> or leave an issue if you have any questions.

 If you find our implementation helps, please consider citing this:)
 ```